The final driveway combines warm aggregate with cool cobblestone.

 Explore more concrete work similar to this project.

 Seattle concrete projects often mean steep slopes, tight access and complex permitting.
-We plan and pour concrete driveway that meet local codes, manage drainage and look clean on everything from Queen Anne hillsides to Ballard infill lots.
+We plan and pour concrete driveway that meets local codes, manages drainage and looks clean on everything from Queen Anne hillsides to Ballard infill lots.

 Note: Map shows the general project area for client privacy.